 Q: How will the new vision prevent and end homelessness in the Greater Minneapolis and Saint Paul region?

-As of 2015, HUD estimates that there are approximately 5200 people experiencing homelessness in the seven Metro county region.
-Today, the Dorothy Day Center provides approximately 65% of the available emergency shelter and daytime support services in Ramsey County.
+As of 2016, HUD estimates that there are approximately 5000 people experiencing homelessness in the seven Metro county region.
 The new vision for the Dorothy Day Center will double the amount of permanent housing – the real solution to homelessness – and significantly expand critical support resources and pathways out of poverty that do not exist sufficiently today.
 Based upon the success of Higher Ground Minneapolis, we are confident that well-designed facilities, new programming, and expanded partnerships at the new Dorothy Day Center will dramatically improve the entire region’s ability to prevent and end homelessness.

 Q: Where will this new vision be located?

 It is located near the current location in downtown Saint Paul.
 Catholic Charities will be here serving the most vulnerable among us in the heart of the city, where we have been for over 35 years.
 Higher Ground Saint Paul opened in January of 2017 and offers 473 people experiencing homelessness a place to sleep, including both dignified shelter and permanent housing.